TheEliForbes/cronus-monitoring/charts/grafana/FLUX.md

 - Use the [`limit()`](https://docs.influxdata.com/flux/v0.12/functions/transformations/limit/) function to reduce the number of rows queried from InfluxDB, this should be done because the current iteration of the Grafana's Flux Plugin does not handle large quantities of rows
 - [`join()`](https://docs.influxdata.com/flux/v0.12/functions/transformations/join) is not a pipe function and does not use the pipe forward operator, `join()` instead is a start point for that line of the query
 - Avoid pressing the tab key while in the editor as it will autocomplete code that may not be intended for execution
-- Leave the `from(bucket: "undefined")` pre-made query until the query is written.
-This makes the query run on an undefined database in InfluxDB, so development can continue without overloading the Grafana IDE
+- Leave the `from(bucket: "undefined")` from the pre-made query until the query is ready to be executed.
+This forces the query to run on an undefined database in InfluxDB, so that mistakenly running the query before it is ready won't overload the Grafana IDE
 - If using windowed data, the `window(every: inf)` query must be used to turn data back into a time series for use with grafana